ONE HABIT that you can do to help your teen get more sleep.

 Have you ever fallen asleep only to be awoken by a noise in the kitchen?
 You check your phone and its midnight.
 Your teen is making a sandwich!
 Sound familiar?

 In childhood, our circadian rhythm kickstarts an early release of melatonin creating an ‘early to bed, early to rise’ sleep cycle.
 As we move into adolescence our circadian rhythm shifts to a ‘night owl’, delaying the release of melatonin much later than that of our parents.
 The bedtime of a teen will be later than most of their parents, and that is ok.
-It's part of the teenage biology!
+It's part of teenage biology!

 Setting a reasonable bedtime is something you should include with your teenager.
 Bring them into the conversation and come up with a time that everyone agrees with.
 Your bedtime will need to include 9 to 10 hours of sleep.
 The wake-up time of your teen will help dictate what then is a reasonable bedtime.